frankhale/FSharpASPNETMVC/README.md

 ##Status

-The initial port is more than half way complete but some of the code is rough and probably not idiomatic.
+The initial pass through all of the code has been done and everything is ported but everything is not working yet.

 ###Done:
 - Web.config